DevilishSpoon/MyGame/README.md

 ___
 ## Notes

 Pseudo code for stuff that I haven't started yet, or I might have started it.
-Not entirely sure
+Not entirely sure.

 Player Class
 ```